UniversalDependencies/docs/format.md

 while (multiword) tokens are indexed with integer ranges like 1-2 or 3-5.
 Lines representing such tokens are inserted before the first word in the range.
 These ranges must be nonempty and must not overlap.
-They have a FORM value – the string that occurs in the sentence – but have an underscore in all the remaining fields (because the token represents multiple words, each with its own lemma, part-of-speech tag, syntactic head, and so on).
+They have a FORM value – the string that occurs in the sentence – but have an underscore in all the remaining fields except MISC
+(because the token represents multiple words, each with its own lemma, part-of-speech tag, syntactic head, and so on).
 This is illustrated in the following annotation snippet, showing only the first three fields for the Spanish sentence _vámonos al mar_ (let's go to the sea):